opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 To enable the feature:

-1. Navigate to your Dashboards home directory; for example, in Docker `/usr/share/opensearch-dashboards`.
+1. Navigate to your Dashboards home directory; for example, in Docker, `/usr/share/opensearch-dashboards`.
 2. Open your local copy of the Dashboards configuration file, `opensearch_dashboards.yml`.
 If you don't have a copy, get one from GitHub: [`opensearch_dashboards.yml`](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/config/opensearch_dashboards.yml).
 3. Set `data_source.enabled: false` to  `data_source.enabled: true` and save the configuration.
 4. Restart the Dashboards container.
-5. Verify the feature configuration settings were created and configured properly by opening Dashboards on [http://localhost:5601](http://localhost:5601/) and viewing the **Stack Management** console. **Data Sources `Experimental`** will appear in the sidebar.
+5. Verify the feature configuration settings were created and configured properly by connecting to Dashboards through [http://localhost:5601](http://localhost:5601/) and viewing the **Stack Management** console. **Data Sources `Experimental`** will appear in the sidebar.
 Alternatively, you can open on [http://localhost:5601/app/management/opensearch-dashboards/dataSources](http://localhost:5601/app/management/opensearch-dashboards/dataSource).

 ## Create a data source connection